Super-Protocol/docs/docs/marketplace/marketplace/offer.md

 <br/>
 <br/>

-- Pricing type and cost in TEE tokens:
+- Pricing type and cost in SPPI tokens:
     + **Fixed** indicates you must pay only once to lease the offer, regardless of the lease duration.
     + **Per Hour** indicates you must pay for each hour of leasing the offer.
 - **CPU vCores**: number of CPU cores, can be fractional.